ioana-miruna/Heart-of-Bucharest-Student-Hub/README.md

 * **Message Broker (RabbitMQ or Kafka):** used for events (Observer).
 Use asynchronous messages for notifications and reward work; synchronous REST for strongly consistent queries where needed (e.g., capacity check or user validation).
 * **Service Discovery / Config / Monitoring:** optional (Eureka/Consul, Config Server, Prometheus/Grafana).
 * I will use **RabbitMQ** to keep synchronous REST calls only where immediate consistency is required.

-### Diagram: Component and Deployment

-[Image of Microservices - Component Diagram]

-[Image of Microservices - Deployment Diagram]

 ### ➡️ Data Flow Examples :
 * **Create event:** Client → API Gateway → Event Service (save) → Event Service publishes **`EventCreated`** → Notification Service consumes and emails subscribers.